Balanced systems for $\mathrm{Hom}$: Funding

 \section{\textbf{Funding}}

+The authors thank Project PAPIIT-Universidad Nacional Aut\'onoma de M\'exico IN100124.
 The first author was partially supported by a postdoctoral fellowship from Programa de Desarrollo de las Ciencias B\'asicas (PEDECIBA).
-The second and the third authors thank Project PAPIIT-Universidad Nacional Aut\'onoma de M\'exico IN100520.
 The third author was partially supported by the following grants and institutions: Fondo Vaz Ferreira \# II/FVF/2019/135 (funds are given by the Direcci\'on Nacional de Innovaci\'on, Ciencia y Tecnolog\'ia - Ministerio de Educaci\'on y Cultura, and administered through Fundaci\'on Julio Ricaldoni), Agencia Nacional de Investigaci\'on e Innovaci\'on (ANII), and PEDECIBA.